manavsu/pyai/README.md

 * delete cell
 * insert cell
 * execute all cells
   * ChatGPT had trouble figuring out what cells to run, would try to run cells without running dependent cells.
+No luck with prompt engineering.
 * install package